mrbuddhu/Coding-Beginners-Hacktoberfest-20/README.md

 ## Feel free to fork and contribute :)

 # How to contribute to this project or Open Source ?
-Happy Hacktober!
+Happy Hacktoberfest 2019!
 If you are a beginner, and looking for your first contribution. please follow these steps :-

 ## Note :
 ### Before contributing to this project plese read the ISSUE and then start to contribute for that issue.